Mastermindzh/rickvanlieshout.com/content/pages/resume/index.md

 **Solidwinds developer**<br />
 _2015 - 2016_<br />
-Set up an architecture and start of an implementation for a scalable metrics collection system for windmills.
+Set up an architecture and started implementation for a scalable metrics collection system for windmills.

 **Quintor bulk-mail**<br />
 _April 2016 - June 2016_<br />